vEnhance/1802/src/minmax.typ

 18.100 that could help you check your work, but isn't necessary in theory.

-I need a new word called "compact", and like before, it's beyond the scope of 18.02 to give a proper definition, However, I will hazard the following one: for 18.02 examples, *$cal(R)$ is compact if there are no limit cases*.
+I need a new word called "compact", and like before, it's beyond the scope of 18.02 to give a proper definition.
+However, I will hazard the following one: for 18.02 examples, *$cal(R)$ is compact if there are no limit cases*.
 That is,